U.S. Stocks Rally on Tariff Delay

-Stocks, bond yields and commodities jumped Tuesday as news that the U.S. would delay some tariffs against China rekindled hopes for a trade truce among investors.
+Stocks, bond yields and commodities jumped Tuesday as news that the U.S. would delay some tariffs against China rekindled investors' hopes for an eventual trade truce.

-The S&P 500 and the Dow Jones Industrial Average advanced about 1.5%, after a sharp decline Monday extended a recent bout of stock volatility.
-The Nasdaq Composite gained 2%.

-The U.S. Trade Representative released a statement in Washington that it would delay and remove items from the roughly $300 billion of Chinese imports facing 10% tariffs on Sept.
-1. The news sent investors rushing back into stocks after two days of declines for major U.S. stock indexes and an extended bout of market volatility.
+The Trump administration announced it plans to delay and remove items from the roughly $300 billion of Chinese imports facing tariffs on Sept.
+1. The development sent investors rushing back into stocks after an extended bout of market volatility and two days of declines for major U.S. indexes.
+Investors also piled into commodities, while shedding exposure to assets considered relatively safer such as government bonds and gold.

-Trade tensions between the U.S. and China have rattled markets in recent days, sending stocks on a wild ride and government bond yields sharply lower.
+The S&P 500 advanced 1.5%, led higher by shares of technology companies.
+The Dow Jones Industrial Average jumped more than 400 points before paring some of its gains to rise 382 points, or 1.5%.
+The Nasdaq Composite gained nearly 2%.

+Tuesday's rally showed that despite lingering fears about slowing global growth and a possible recession, investors remain preoccupied with trade talks.
+Developments on trade between U.S. and China can stoke big declines in the U.S. stock market and also spur stock rallies and moves in the metals and commodities markets.

-Caterpillar, which has been a bellwether for trade talks, jumped 4.4%.
-Copper prices also rose after slumping in recent weeks on trade tensions.
+Optimism about trade also rippled through commodities markets.
+Copper rose after slumping in recent weeks on trade tensions.
+Brent crude oil gained 4.7%, its biggest one-day gain since December.

 "In the very short term, this takes a little bit of pressure off," Mike Bailey, director of research at FBB Capital Partners, said of the trade news.

+Investors' sale of traditionally safer assets like government bonds early Tuesday sent yields higher.
+The yield on the 10-year Treasury note rose to 1.678% from 1.640% Monday.
+Government bond yields around the world had fallen before the tariff news in early trading Tuesday, with the yield on the 30-year Treasury on track to settle at a record low before it started inching higher later in the day.

+Gold lost 0.2% Tuesday but remains near some of its highest levels of the year.

-Still, some analysts said they are expecting more short-term volatility in markets, wary that large one-day moves could quickly be reversed in coming days.
+Trade tensions between the U.S. and China have rattled markets in recent days, injecting volatility into stock, bond and currency markets.
+Some analysts said they are expecting more short-term swings, wary that large one-day moves could be quickly reversed in coming days.

 "We wouldn't recommend investors making large positions one way or another on equities" at the moment, said Jason Draho, head of Americas asset allocation at UBS Global Wealth Management.